dagster-io/dagster/docs/sections/reference/reference.rst

-Data pipelines are directed acyclic graphs (DAGs) of solids -- that is, they are made up of a number of solids which have data `dependencies <#dependency-definition>`__ on each other (but no circular dependencies), along with a set of associated pipeline context definitions, which declare the various environments in which a pipeline can execute.
+Data pipelines are directed acyclic graphs (DAGs) of solids -- that is, they are made up of a number of solids which have data `dependencies <#dependency-definition>`__ on each other (but no circular dependencies), along with a set of associated mode definitions, which declare the various modes in which a pipeline can execute.

 Pipelines are defined using the :class:`PipelineDefinition <dagster.PipelineDefinition>` class.

-When a pipeline is combined with a given config conforming to one of its declared contexts, it can be compiled by the Dagster engine into an execution plan that can be executed on various compute substrates.
+When a pipeline is combined with a given config conforming to one of its declared modes, it can be compiled by the Dagster engine into an execution plan that can be executed on various compute substrates.

-Concretely, a pipeline might include context definitions for local testing (where databases and other resources will be mocked, in-memory, or local) and for running in production (where resources will require different credentials and expose configuration options).
-When a pipeline is compiled with a config corresponding to one of these contexts, it yields an execution plan suitable for the given environment.
+Concretely, a pipeline might include mode definitions for local testing (where databases and other resources will be mocked, in-memory, or local) and for running in production (where resources will require different credentials and expose configuration options).
+When a pipeline is compiled with a config corresponding to one of these modes, it yields an execution plan suitable for the given environment.

 Resources